idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step04_weak_form.md

 In this step, the relevance of the so-called "weak form" of a [!ac](PDE) as it pertains to creating an application and how to derive it from the equation's strong form will be discussed.
 The diffusion equation of the previous two steps shall be revisited.
 In addition, the reader shall begin to consider the next phase of the tutorial by deriving the weak form of Darcy's pressure equation, which was given on the [Problem Statement](tutorial01_app_development/problem_statement.md#equations) page.

 !alert warning title=This is not an introduction to the Finite Element Method For a complete introduction to the [!ac](FEM), please refer to the myriad of literature on it.
-Also, visit the [help/finite_element_concepts/index.md] page for more information about how it is applied to MOOSE.
+The information presented here introduces the concepts as simply as possible for the purpose of demonstrating the development of a MOOSE-base application.
+Please visit the [help/finite_element_concepts/index.md] page for more information.

 ## The Method of Weighted Residuals id=residuals